-The Impugned Order is patently illegal since a Final Order on the issue of overdrawal has been passed by the Commission without giving sufficient opportunity of hearing to the Petitioner.
+The Impugned order needs reconsideration by the Commission since a final order on the issue of load shedding has been passed by this Hon'ble Commission without giving sufficient opportunity of hearing to the Petitioner.

-It is observed that the Commission had issued show cause notice on 06.08.2009 wherein one week time was provided to the respondent to file his reply.
-Again, the Commission issued notice of hearing to the respondent on 17.09.2009 and decided to hold a public hearing on 25.09.2009 and subsequently granted time to file his reply / objections till 29.09.2009 and thereafter the Commission passed the impugned order.
+It is observed that the Commission had issued show cause notice on 06.08.2009 wherein one week time was provided to the respondent to file its reply.
+Again, the Commission issued notice of hearing to the respondent on 17.09.2009 and decided to hold a public hearing on 25.09.2009 and subsequently granted time to file its reply / objections till 29.09.2009 and thereafter the Commission passed the impugned order.

-Perusal of the above record shows that sufficient opportunity was given to the Petitioner for representing his case.
-Hence, the plea taken by the Petitioner that sufficient time has not been granted for defending his case does not have any substance.
+Perusal of the above record shows that sufficient opportunity was given to the Petitioner for representing its case.
+Hence, the plea taken by the Petitioner that sufficient time was not granted for defending the case does not have any substance.